liveryvideo/docs/docs/interactive-portal.md

 - Approve, answer options of questions
 - Show/hide in Client and/or Presenter view
 - Rate limit on question submission (avoid spamming)
+- Enable/disable q&a in the web-based management system
 - Pinning
 - Filtering
 - Search